cesarvr/cesarvr.github.io/_posts/2017-12-01-cordova-pdf-generator.markdown

 app.initialize();
 ```

-We need to go to the function ```receivedEvent``` this function will be called after cordova is done initializing the framework, so its the place where we should put our code.
+We need to go to the function ```receivedEvent``` this function will be called after cordova is done initializing the framework, so it's the place where we should put our code.

 ```js
 var app = {